ADoekhie/Geeetech-i3-Pro-W/README.md

 # Geeetech i3 Pro W
- Marlin Firmware

- Use this firmware to restore to stock or upgrade to Marlin 1.1.9
+ Use the Marlin firmware to restore to stock or upgrade to Marlin 1.1.9

 ## Neccesary modifications
  Change the following to your setup specifications (as it is setup to mine)